takke/twitter4j-v2/README.md

 twitter4j-v2
 ============

+_As Twitter API v2 has not yet been released, this library uses [Labs API](https://developer.twitter.com/en/docs/labs/overview/introduction)._

-twitter4j-v2 is a simple wrapper for Twitter API v2 that is designed to be used with Twitter4J.
+twitter4j-v2 is a simple wrapper for Twitter API v2 that is designed to be used with [Twitter4J](https://github.com/Twitter4J/Twitter4J).

 More information is [here](https://github.com/takke/twitter4j-v2/wiki/Design-Policy).

 How do I use it?
 ----------------